 Is a movie good because some critics say it’s good?
 By the way, what is a critic?
 Isn’t a critic just an audience, albeit more informed?
 And if so, just like every other audience, they will prefer some certain kinds of movies to others.
 In other words, they merely function as a filter through which a movie is ranked higher or lower than others.

 Is a movie good because most people say it’s good?
 No, it’s not, at least in my case.
-I wasn’t into Marvel movies as much as people of my generation.
+I wasn’t into Marvel movies that much as people of my generation.
 But there’s nothing wrong with liking a movie that is favored by the masses and regarded as low-brow by the intellects in ivory towers.
 That attitude of bragging about the dumbness of pop culture is also in fact mauvaise foi, that is to say inauthentic and defined by the pressure from social forces.
 So, just be self-indulgent.
 Basic tastes show nothing but a sign that we still retain connection with others, that we still share some values with people around us.
 And on the other hand, loving something that is dismissed by others proves your uniqueness.
 Either way, it is understandable to say that there’s differences between people’s evaluation, and it’s just idiotic to sacrifice our genuine feelings for the masses’ validation.

 There’s a common method in assessing movies which is breaking the movie down into different aspects, such as cinematography, editing, casting and acting, film score and music, and so on, then rating each aspect with the scale of 5 or 10 point, and finally summing up the quality of a movie by the overall score it gets.
 But isn’t this method problematic when it fails to recognize the dynamic interactions between the elements?
 Take Black Mass, for example.
 Every aspect of it could be 10/10, but the overall score should not exceed 7/10 (cf. Mattimation).
 Also, we cannot treat every movie the same.
 Special effects should be one of the areas of analysis in The Lord of the Rings, but not in Brokeback Mountain.
 This formalist approach didn’t take into account how varying the reception could be, either.
 A movie that is appreciated by this person could be denounced by another.
 In short, this analyzing-summarizing method, despite its seemingly rational attitude, is indeed wrong-headed.